hyperoslo/openid-token-proxy/README.md

 ### Token authentication

-Additionally, OpenID token proxy ships with an authentication component simplifying token validation for use in APIs:
+Additionally, OpenID token proxy ships with an authentication module simplifying token validation for use in APIs:

 ```ruby